bleskomat/bleskomat-pos/README.md

 # Bleskomat POS

 The Bleskomat POS is an offline point-of-sale terminal device for the Bitcoin Lightning Network.
-This repository includes the open-source firmware, how-to instructions to build your own hardware device, and scripts to compile the firmware from source.
+This repository includes the open-source firmware, instructions how to build your own hardware device, and scripts to compile the firmware from source.

-You can buy the [pre-assembled Bleskomat POS](https://shop.bleskomat.com/product/bleskomat-pos) from the official Bleskomat shop - includes battery, 3D-printed case, and subscription to the Bleskomat Platform.
-Alternatively, you can buy the components to build your own from the official [Lilygo shop](https://aliexpress.com/item/1005003589706292.html).
+Main features include the following:
+* Works offline - the device itself can work without an internet connection
+* Localization to support mutliple languages - see `include/locale` directory for full list of supported languages
+* Deep sleep mode of the ESP32 is used when device is battery-powered
+* JSON-RPC API over serial (USB) allows configuration of device via browser using [BleskomatWebSerial](https://github.com/bleskomat/bleskomat-web-serial)

 The Bleskomat POS must be paired with a server to facilitate Lightning Network payments on its behalf; see the options below:
 * [Bleskomat Platform](https://platform.bleskomat.com) - non-custodial, requires a subscription